glouppe/info8010-deep-learning/lecture7.md

 between any two positions in the network.
 Convolutional layers are generally more expensive than recurrent layers, by a factor of $k$.

-As side benefit, self-attention could yield more interpretable models.
-We inspect attention distributions from our models and present and discuss examples in the appendix.
-Not only do individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences.

 ---

 class: middle

 ## A toy example

-To illustrate the behavior of the attention mechanism, we consider a toy problem with 1D sequences composed of two triangular and two rectangular patterns.
+To illustrate the behavior of the attention mechanism, we consider a toy problem with 1d sequences composed of two triangular and two rectangular patterns.
 The target sequence averages the heights in each pair of shapes.

 .center.width-100[![](figures/lec7/toy1.png)]